 Start with a positive open-ended question.
 If keeping response rates high is a priority you can make the open-ended question optional.

 Rethink the way in which you ask about what you can improve.
-Negatively framed questions (e.g. “what did we do wrong?”) may encourage customers to remember the experience as worse than a more positively framed one (e.g. “what can we do to make your experience even better?”).
+Negatively framed questions (e.g. “what did we do wrong?”) may encourage customers to remember the experience as worse than a more positively framed one would (e.g. “what can we do to make your experience even better?”).

 Test ways to acknowledge positive feedback you receive (e.g. an automated email, a personal note, etc.), as it might boost the effect.

 Encourage customers to write positive reviews about you.
-You’ll not only generate positive word-of-mouth but might also produce a similar positive effect for the authors, whereby they will recall the best parts of your product and have a better image of you.
+You’ll not only generate positive word-of-mouth but might also produce a similar positive effect for the authors, whereby they will remember the best parts of your product and have a better image of you.